shopware/frontends/apps/docs/src/getting-started/templates/custom-project.md

 ## Install dependencies

-[TODO: Remove old composables dependency once createSpark method is moved to the composables-next]
+[TODO: Remove old composables dependency once `createShopwareContext` method is moved to the composables-next]

 First of all, install the required npm dependencies: